 as ruling the world.
 Boastfully declaring that he was the greatest of

-all men and that he ruled by divine right, the former German emperor
+en and that he ruled by divine right, the former German emperor

 brought upon the world the greatest evil that has ever befallen it